sentubiswas013/ReactJs/assets/css/question-01-javascript-simple-answer.md

 ### 14. What are closures in JavaScript, and why are they important?

-Closures allow functions to access variables from their outer scope even after the outer function returns.
+A closure happens when a function "remembers" variables from its outer scope even after the outer function has finished.
 They're crucial for data privacy, module patterns, and maintaining state in functional programming.

 ```javascript
 function createCounter() {